In Maya, there are two types of file format you can choose when saving a file

 Maya Binary stores all the content in numerical data and stores exactly as it was represented internally.
 This means it has a smaller file size and faster to read for Maya in terms of performance.
 However, the disadvantages are if the file has been damaged it cannot be recovered quite often times and has a higher chance of data corruption.

-Maya ASCII the ASCII stands for American Standard Code for Information Interchange this stores all the content in characters that is encoded in
+Maya ASCII the ASCII stands for American Standard Code for Information Interchange this stores all the content in characters that are encoded in

 UTF-8.
 This means the file is plain text and contains characters which when opened in a source editor can be seen as string data.
 The file size is also larger and can take a while to open in Maya.
 The file can be edited to remove the string that is no longer in use or was causing conflict while opening the file in a different Maya environment/setup.
 There is an example of files with the same content stored in the two different formats.
 Maya Binary file is not readable.